woojinn8/DeepLearning_Inference/README.md

 # 2.Quick Start
-1. Download prebuild library which you want to use.
+1. Download prebuild library which you want to use

 |Framework|Version|Download Link|
 |:---:|:---:|:---:|
 |Tensorflow|2.6.0|download|